braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 ## Reverting your credentials

 You can delete your new credentials and restore your legacy credentials at any time.
-As soon as your credentials are restored, can start sending push notifications using your legacy credentials instead.
+As soon as your credentials are restored, you can start sending push notifications using your legacy credentials instead.

 In Braze, select <i class="fa-solid fa-gear"></i>&nbsp;**Settings** > **App Settings**.
 Under **Push Notification Settings**, select **Revert Credentials**.

 {% alert warning %}
 If you delete your new credentials, you cannot restore them later.
-Instead, you'll need to [generate](#step-6-generate-json-credentials) and [upload](#step-7-upload-your-json-credentials-to-braze) new credentials to Braze.
+You'll need to [generate new credentials](#step-6-generate-json-credentials) and [upload them to Braze](#step-7-upload-your-json-credentials-to-braze) again.
 {% endalert %}

 ![The form for "Push Notification Settings" with the "Revert Credentials" button highlighted.]({% image_buster /assets/img/android/push_integration/revert-credentials.png %})